When it comes to the safe storage of fertilizers containing Ammonium Nitrate, country-specific legal regulations must be applied.

 Respect the First In – First Out (FIFO) rule and keep up-todate records of fertilizer stock.

-Always store fertilizers in a dry and clean place.
-For all storage boxes whose bottoms are not 100 % watertight, LAT Nitrogen recommends using Absodan or Terraperl - formerly Terramol - (sold by IMERYS Absorbent - formerly Damolin) as bedding.
+For all storage boxes whose bottoms are not 100 % watertight, LAT Nitrogen recommends using zeolite-based moisture absorbers (e.g. Terraperl or Lithosoil 300) as bedding.
 Spreading 1 – 2 kg of this material per m² helps keep bags dry.

 Be sure to prevent any contact with water (from the ground or water-permeable flooring, leaky roofs, open doors and skylights), if necessary use pallets.

 Cover bulk storage with an incombustible plastic covering or tarpaulin and avoid contamination with other materials.